kud1ing/guiver/README.md

 The widgets are decoupled from the application data via message passing, which is inspired by [Tk commands](https://en.wikipedia.org/wiki/Tk_(software)) and egui.

+If you look at the example code, it appears a bit verbose.
+On the upside you get easy setup and easy to understand control flow.

 <img width="179" alt="Bildschirmfoto 2022-07-25 um 19 35 35" src="https://user-images.githubusercontent.com/391975/180839538-64f2a0a7-6dd8-4e1f-bdd7-ddeac2e98ed7.png">

 <img width="325" alt="Bildschirmfoto 2022-07-25 um 19 59 34" src="https://user-images.githubusercontent.com/391975/180843587-fbaa38fb-92dc-4201-98cd-db387aa122b7.png">